Pomax/BezierInfo-2/components/sections/circles_cubic/content.en-GB.md

 Unlike for the quadratic case, we need some more information in order to compute <i>a</i> and <i>b</i>, since they're no longer dependent variables.
 First, we observe that the curve is symmetrical, so whatever values we end up finding for C<sub>1</sub> will apply to C<sub>2</sub> as well (rotated along its tangent), so we'll focus on finding the location of C<sub>1</sub> only.
 So here's where we do something that you might not expect: we're going to ignore for a moment, because we're going to have a much easier time if we just solve this problem with geometry first, then move to calculus to solve a much simpler problem.

-If we look at the triangle that is formed between our starting point, or initial guess C<sub>1</sub> and our real C<sub>1</sub>, there's something funny going on: if we treat the line {start,guess} as our opposite side, the line {guess,real} as our adjacent side, with {start,real} our hypothenuse, then the angle for the corner hypothenuse/adjacent is half that of the arc we're covering.
+If we look at the triangle that is formed between our starting point, or initial guess C<sub>1</sub> and our real C<sub>1</sub>, there's something funny going on: if we treat the line {start,guess} as our opposite side, the line {guess,real} as our adjacent side, with {start,real} our hypotenuse, then the angle for the corner hypotenuse/adjacent is half that of the arc we're covering.
 Try it: if you place the end point at a quarter circle (pi/2, or 90 degrees), the angle in our triangle is half a quarter (pi/4, or 45 degrees).
 With that knowledge, and a knowledge of what the length of any of our lines segments are (as a function), we can determine where our control points are, and thus have everything we need to find the error distance function.
 Of the three lines, the one we can easiest determine is {start,guess}, so let's find out what the guessed control point is.
 Again geometrically, because we have the benefit of an on-curve <i>t=0.5</i> value.

 The distance from our guessed point to the start point is exactly the same as the projection distance we looked at earlier.
 Using <i>t=0.5</i> as our point "B" in the "A,B,C" projection, then we know the length of the line segment {C,A}, since it's d<sub>1</sub> = {A,B} + d<sub>2</sub> = {B,C}: